 Eight of Swords

-The eight of swords represents thoughts of being trapped although you are really being trapped by your own mind and self-imposed limitations.
-No matter how negatively your mind paints the situation, in reality you always have options.
+The Eight of Swords represents thoughts of being trapped, although you are trapped by your own mind and self-imposed limitations.
+No matter how negatively your mind paints the situation, you always have options.

 No matter how negatively your mind paints the situation, in reality you always have options.

-There are grey clouds behind her yet the sun shines through them and the horizon beyond is clear sky.
+Grey clouds gather, yet the sun shines through them; the horizon beyond is a clear sky.

-She takes no action because she believes herself to be trapped yet is free to escape to safety if she so chooses.
+She takes no action because she believes herself to be trapped, yet she remains entirely free to escape to safety if she so chooses.
 She is trapped only by her own mind.

 Aporia

-She does not appear much in mythology nor stories but one notable occurrence is when Herakles (Hercules) comes across her.
+She rarely appears in mythology, but one notable occurrence involves Heracles (Roman: Hercules).
 She appears as a small red apple in front of him in a narrow pass.
-Wary of stepping over it, Heracles hits it with his club.
-Aporia grows larger at every strike until she becomes so large as to block his way.
+Wary of stepping over it, Heracles strikes it with his club.
+Aporia grows larger with every strike until she becomes so large as to block his way.

 The Goddess Athena stops him, advising that helplessness stays small as long as you ignore it.
 The more you acknowledge it, the larger it gets.